Skip to content Skip to Chat

 What Does a Computer Science Degree Program Teach You?

-Computer science degree programs typically teach a wide variety of principles and disciplines related to information technology and computing.
+Computer science degree programs typically teach a variety of principles and disciplines related to information technology and computing.
 For example, WGU’s computer science bachelor’s program covers the following topics:

 • Human-computer interaction